MetaCenterCloudPuppet/cesnet-pig/README.markdown

 Be aware of:

 * **Hadoop repositories**
- * neither Cloudera nor Hortonworks repositories are configured in this module (for Cloudera you can find list and key files here: [http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/](http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/), Fedora has Hadoop as part of distribution, ...)
+ * neither Cloudera nor Hortonworks repositories are configured in this module (for Cloudera you can find list and key files here: [http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/](http://archive.cloudera.com/cdh5/debian/wheezy/amd64/cdh/), ...)

 <a name="beginning-with-pig"></a>
 ###Beginning with pig